kubevirt/kubevirt/docs/README.md

 containers.

-KubeVirt's primary CRD is the VirtualMachine (VM) resource, which contains a VirtualMachineInstance (VMI) object, which shares similarity with the Pod concept.
-A VMI represents a single virtualized workload that executes once until completion (i.e., powered off).
+KubeVirt's primary CRD is the VirtualMachine (VM) resource, which contains a VirtualMachineInstance (VMI) object.
+The VMI shares similarity with the Pod concept and represents a single virtualized workload that executes once until completion (i.e., powered off).
 In addition to the VMI, the key KubeVirt components are the virt-api, the virt-controller, the virt-handler, and the virt-launcher.